Jovells/token-vest/README.md

 ## Conclusion

-You’ve built a secure, KRNL-powered token vesting platform!
+You've built a secure, KRNL-powered token vesting platform!
 This project showcases decentralized verification and cross-chain functionality.
 Try extending it with governance or staking features, or explore more KRNL kernels.

 **Resources**:
 - [KRNL Documentation](https://docs.krnl.xyz)